Unpaid Wages Calculator — Estimate Missing Pay

 Calculate unpaid wages for missing hours, off-the-clock work, unpaid training, or breaks you worked through.
-Enter hours worked vs hours paid to instantly see what you're owed.
+Enter hours worked vs hours paid to instantly see how much you're owed.
 Also covers unpaid overtime scenarios with manual rate adjustment.

-On this page: Calculate unpaid wages · Common scenarios · Unpaid overtime · Wage disputes · Underpaid vs unpaid · FAQ
+On this page: Common scenarios · Unpaid overtime · Wage disputes · Underpaid vs unpaid · FAQ

 Related help: Unpaid wages laws & employee rights · Unpaid overtime calculator · Unpaid breaks calculator · Meal break penalty pay